mroi/mount-diskimage/README.md

 backup space.

 However, to provide a seamless experience, those kinds of disk images should not need user management, so auto-mounting is needed.
-OS X already supports auto-mounting, but only for device-backed file systems.
+MacOS already supports auto-mounting, but only for device-backed file systems.
 This project adds support for disk image auto-mounting.

 To use it, install `mount_diskimage` to `/sbin`.
 Then add this line to the end of